apeart30/proof-of-concept/README.md

 Now, here's where the plot thickens.
 It's a slick move for folks who've got places to be and only peek at their messages and the cash flow.
 Caught a few curious cats, though, ones who've got an eye for detail.
 Can't fool everyone, right? 😄

 Now, I'm not just here to tease you with tech tales.
 I've got something in store.
-I've whipped up a POC, a proof of concept, that'll show you this slick space trick in action.
-The repo is all set and ready to rumble on GitHub.
-Check it out and let me know what you think.
+I've whipped up a POC, a proof of concept, that'll show you this slick space trick in action Check it out and let me know what you think.

 ```python
 from flask import Flask, render_template, request, redirect, flash